 >>> Check out A Complete Guide In Hanoi Airport <<<

 Vietnam is bigger and more different than you think.

 Picking where you go is very important.
 Although the same country, the season change is very difficult for travelers.
 You should know the climate specifics of each area before your trip.
 Additionally, at the time, you maybe lose your time to do something else when you can join in some interesting festivals or celebrations at the same time.

-You can finding some interesting festival and celebrations below:
+You can find some interesting festival and celebrations below

 Tet Vietnam/Vietnam Lunar New Year (take place across the country)

-Tet Holiday start from December 23 of Lune Calendar (usually in January of Sun Calendar), if you are here in these day, you can see people bring the golden fish and realease them to the lake or river so they can turn into dragon (of course in they imagination) for the Kitchen God go to the heaven
+Tet Holiday start from December 23 of Lune Calendar (usually in January of Sun Calendar), if you are here in these days, you can see people bring the golden fish and release them to the lake or river so they can turn into dragon (of course in the imagination) for the Kitchen God go to the heaven

 Lim Festival ( Lim Hill, Bac Ninh)